yugabyte/yugabyte-db/docs/content/stable/architecture/docdb/persistence.md

 type: docs
 ---

-Once data is replicated using Raft across a majority of the YugabyteDB tablet-peers, it is applied to each tablet peer’s local DocDB document storage layer.
+Once data is replicated using Raft across a majority of the YugabyteDB tablet-peers, it is applied to each tablet peer's local DocDB document storage layer.

 ## Storage model